jlinoff/pam/README.md

 <img src="www/help/pam-menu.png" width="400" alt="menu">

-As you can see, there are seven menu options:
+As you can see, there are nine menu options:

 1. [About](#about)
 1. [Preferences](#preferences)